slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you know how quickly people forget the dead... you will stop living to impress people."
 -- Christopher Walken*

+> *"Disobedience is the true foundation of liberty.
+The obedient must be slaves."
+-- Henry David Thoreau*

+> *"Every word has consequences.
+Every silence, too."
+-- Sartre*

+> *"If you are ruled by mind you are a king; if by body a slave."
+-- Cato*